-What are the Medicare plans in Maryland?
-According to MarylandMedicareOptions.com, the state of Maryland has several insurance carriers offering Supplement Plans (Gap / MediGap), Medicare Advantage Part C Plans and Prescription Drug Coverage Plans.
+This depends on a few factors, mainly your zip code.
+Although Medicare Supplement plans are statewide, Advantage plans are offered by county location.
+What you find in one county, you may not find in another.
+The state of Maryland has dozens of different insurance carriers offering Supplement Plans (also known as Gap or MediGap plans) as well as Medicare Advantage Part C Plans and Prescription Drug Plans (Part D).
 There are several levels and pricing options for each category.
 It's best to work with an independent Medicare insurance broker to decide which plan works best for your needs.

 How do I get a Medicare number?
 A Medicare number is issued to you by the Social Security Administration when you are eligible for Medicare coverage.
 Typically, you'll be automatically enrolled into Medicare Part A when you turn 65 and may receive your card up to 90 days prior to your 65th birth month.
 You must enroll into Medicare Part B through SSA (depending on your eligibility and current coverage).
 Contact a Medicare insurance broker to ensure you don't miss any critical dates.

 Is there a Social Security Office near me?
 There is a good chance you live near a Social Security office.
 To find one, simply go to https://secure.ssa.gov/ICON/main.jsp and enter your zip code.

 What drugs are covered by Medicare Part D?
 Most medications are covered by Medicare Part D, but this is normally determined by the type of Prescription Drug Coverage you have.
 Typically, a PDP Plan (Part D) will cover in excess of 3,500 different medications including generics and brand name drugs.
 We recommend you work closely with a Medicare broker in order to determine which Medicare Drug Plan best fits your medication requirements.